Non-relativistic regime and topology: topological term in the Einstein equation: Definitions

 or equivalently,

-where $\T\CR$ is any Ricci curvature tensor defined on $\Sigma$.
+where $\T\CR$ is the Ricci curvature tensor of any Riemannian metric defined on $\Sigma$.
 In other words, Euclidean does not imply that the Ricci curvature tensor must be zero, but can be zero.
 It is not a geometrical notion but a topological notion, which is slightly more general as shown by~\eqref{eq::property}.\saut